HemantaKG/hkdoc/hpc/scheduler/slurm/slurm_workload_manager_installation_and_configuration_on_centos7.md

 NOTE: **EPEL repository** required if it is not available

 #### Create Munge secret key on control/server node
-After installing Munge, you need to "generate/create a secret key on the server node (i.e here mgn)" and copy to all other nodes
+After installing Munge, you need to "generate/create a secret key on the server node (i.e. here mgn)" and copy it to all other nodes
 ````
 yum install rng-tools -y
 rngd -r /dev/urandom